-George Grie (aka Yuri Gribanovski) was born 1962 in USSR (Union of Soviet Socialist Republics) city of Omsk.
+George Grie (aka Yuri Gribanovski) was born in 1962 in the USSR (Union of Soviet Socialist Republics) city of Omsk.
 He graduated from an Art School (1975-1979) and the State Pedagogical University (1979-1985) with a Bachelor of Arts degree in Fine Art Education.
-From the very onset of his professional career it had become very obvious that the traditionally accepted and politically bound routes of the socialistic-realism art style adopted by many of his peers would never be the path to follow.
-Instead, he chose to explore a more complicated and demanding adventure of innovative neo-surrealistic painting wherein clear, concise yardsticks of competence, draughtsmanship and mastery can be tangibly measured and artistically appreciated.
+From the very onset of his professional career, it had become undeniable that the traditionally accepted and politically bound routes of the socialistic-realism art style adopted by many of his peers would never be the path to follow.
+Instead, he chose to explore a more complicated and demanding adventure of innovative neo-surrealistic painting wherein clear, concise yardsticks of competence, draughtsmanship, and mastery can be tangibly measured and artistically appreciated.

 Grie's paintings exhibit strong and powerful images that draw their energy from a visual impact.
-They are about capturing visual paradoxes; sometimes they would depict calm and contemplative moments, solitude, and melancholy.
+They are about capturing visual paradoxes; sometimes, they would depict calm and contemplative moments, solitude, and melancholy.
 The stillness in his themes is an encouragement for introspection and self-observation.
-George Grie uses a photo realistic distinction technique which gives a stark contrast between the light source and the often-dark tonality found in his early paintings.
+George Grie uses a photo-realistic distinction technique, which contrasts the light source and the often-dark tonality in his early paintings.

-In late 1990th George Grie makes a life-altering decision to transform his artistic career when he settles in Toronto, Canada and studies the latest computer techniques in Digital Media Studio.
+In the late 1990th, George Grie makes a life-altering decision to transform his artistic career when he settles in Toronto, Canada, and studies the latest computer techniques in Digital Media Studio.
 He changed, shortened his last name to a more fitting for Canada’s English-French form, and started using his middle name as a given name.
-He became a professional Multimedia Graphic Designer and joins the IBM Corporation (2000-2006) as a lead new media specialist.
+He became a professional Multimedia Graphic Designer and joined the IBM Corporation (2000-2006) as a lead new media specialist.
 George was working there together with renowned North American illustrator Oleg Lipchenko and pioneering generative artist San Base.
-In early 2010th Grie has moved to live in Florida USA.
+In early 2010th, Grie has moved to live in Florida, USA.

 Grie’s artworks have been published in various magazines and books.
-His pictures are illustrating Canadian high-school textbook Art Works, Illustrated History textbook (Denmark), French school textbook Bloggers 5ème, and University of Washington magazine.
+His pictures illustrate Canadian high-school textbook Art Works, Illustrated History textbook (Denmark), French school textbook Bloggers 5ème, and University of Washington magazine.
 An artwork Dreamscape has been featured in Cognitive Science Journal, London University.
-Among other are the church of Brazil journal, the Norway’s opera house, and many more.
+Among others is the church of Brazil journal, Norway’s opera house, and many more.

-His surreal compositions are extremely popular among recording artists.
+His surreal compositions are trendy among recording artists.
 More than 50 vinyl and CD album covers have been exhibiting his creations.
 London Symphony Orchestra, Uriah Heep legend Ken Hensley & Live Fire, rock icon Jeff Cannata’s (Arc Angel).
-George’s imagery illustrates several projects of Magellan; the band enlists a number of well-known musicians, such as Ian Anderson (Jethro Tull), Joey Franco (Twisted Sister), Tony Levin (King Crimson, Peter Gabriel, and Pink Floyd) as well as Keith Howland, Lee Loughnane, Robert Lamm from the band Chicago, and many others.
+George’s imagery illustrates several projects of Magellan; the band enlists many well-known musicians, such as Ian Anderson (Jethro Tull), Joey Franco (Twisted Sister), Tony Levin (King Crimson, Peter Gabriel, and Pink Floyd) as well as Keith Howland, Lee Loughnane, Robert Lamm from the band Chicago, and many others.*

 The new form of art - digital art was born without pompous manifestations and noisy announcements.
-Some of us still consider digital painting and 3-dimensional art as something mechanical and artificial, something that in some way is out of human touch.
+Some of us still consider digital painting and 3-dimensional art as something mechanical and artificial, out of human touch.
 Nothing could be more wrong.
-Computers don’t make art, people do.
+Computers don’t make art; people do.
 Computers are creative tools only, the sophisticated ones.
-The minute you try them you will never look back, you will never give up moving forward.
-It’s a fresh creative drug of a new generation of artists.
+The minute you try them, you will never look back.
+You will never give up moving forward.
+It’s a new creative drug for a new generation of artists.
 It’s an addiction with no cure.
 It is a curse you can’t get rid of.
 It’s your blessing destiny.

-Generally, new picture's concepts might come from anywhere: curious window views, fantastic movie scenes, or routine commercial media visuals.
-The ideas are in the air, they are all over the place.
-Usually, future compositions come as a vague visualization of something amusingly nonstandard, something you might define as extraordinary and/or out of the ordinary.
-Normally, the first impression transforms considerably by the end of creative process.
-Sometimes I am surprised to see results of my original thoughts.
+My new picture concepts might come from anywhere: curious window views, fantastic movie scenes, or routine commercial media visuals.
+The ideas are in the air.
+They are all over the place.
+Usually, future compositions come as a vague visualization of something amusingly nonstandard, something you might define as extraordinary or out of the ordinary.
+Typically, the first impression transforms considerably by the end of the creative process.
+I am surprised to see how different the results are from my original thoughts most of the time.

-In the majority of my artworks, I am trying to merge real world images with subconscious emotions and philosophical thoughts.
-Many of my creations are similar to mental puzzles where you can take a trip from one point to the very end by analyzing symbolic objects laying around.
-Occasionally, image subject matters are unclear when the path is hidden under layers of mutually excepted items.
-Sometimes, a picture could appear almost abstract and meaningless but there is always something for you to discover.
+I am trying to merge real-world images with subconscious emotions and philosophical thoughts in most of my artworks.
+Many of my creations are similar to mental puzzles where you can take a trip from one point to the very end by analyzing symbolic objects.
+Occasionally, the subject matter of the picture is unclear.
+It happens when the path is hiding under layers of mutually excepted items.
+Sometimes, an image could appear almost abstract and meaningless, but there is always something for you to discover.

-I do not force my comprehension of a picture or push philosophical opinion about it on viewers.
-I only hint them by image titles.
-You are free absolutely to interpret or translate my artwork contents the way that is close to you only.
+I do not force my comprehension of a picture or push my philosophical opinions about it on viewers.
+I only hint at them by image titles.
+You are free to interpret or translate my artwork content in any way close to you only.
 My view or even existence should not bother you.
-It is actually, entirely your job to build picture concepts based on your personal knowledge, world perception, preferences, and sensitivity.
+Your job is to build picture concepts based on your knowledge, world perception, preferences, and sensitivity